Feller-AG/wiser-cloud-api/README.md

-# Wiser by Feller cloud API (in Work)
+# Wiser by Feller Cloud API for Partners

-The Wiser Cloud API is a service designed for partners who want to develop new applications for Wiser by Feller.
-Currently, we are providing access only for heating controls.
-Wiser by Feller end users have full control over which third-party apps they grant access to, and they can modify these settings at any time.
+The Wiser Cloud API is a dedicated service for Feller business partners aiming to develop innovative applications for the [Wiser by Feller](https://www.feller.ch/de/connected-buildings/wiser-by-feller) connected home platform.
+Currently, API access is available for heating controls, with plans to expand functionality in the future.
+As a partner, you have the opportunity to co-innovate with Wiser by Feller, shaping the future of smart living by creating new use cases that enhance user experiences and contribute to greener homes.
+End users retain full control over which third-party apps they authorize, with the ability to manage access settings at any time.
+To begin the process, please contact us with details about your project by emailing partner.api@feller.ch using the subject line: “Partner Access Request”.
+We will review your request and guide you through the next steps.
+You’re also welcome to share any feedback or proposals regarding the API by sending an email to this address.
+<br><br>
-As our onboarding process is currently in progress, we kindly ask you to contact us and provide details about your project by emailing partner.api@feller.ch with the subject line: "Partner Access Request."
-We will validate your request and provide the necessary information about the next steps.
-Please note that this service is exclusively available to Feller business partners and not to private individuals.
+⚠️ Please note that this service is exclusively available to Feller business partners and is not open to private individuals.
+[Terms of Use](www.feller.ch).
+<br><br>

 ## Get started